-Does one of your children tend to get heard more than the other?
+Does one of your children tend to demand more attention than the other?
 Perhaps one is older and more dominant, and younger eager to please.
 Perhaps one is extrovert, always talking, and the other is an introvert, mostly happy to observe.
 Or maybe one is stubborn and resists your requests – and lets you know all about it – while the other is compliant and helps easily, sometimes without prompting.

 A less dominant child doesn’t want or need less attention; they are simply less lightly to ask for it.
 They don’t easily express their wants or issues, so their feelings simmer under the surface, bubbling under the radar.
 It’s easy to lose connection with these children, as they battle along alone while other children race to get noticed, but getting physical is a great way to reconnect.